 Welcome to Cornwall’s annual celebration of Independence Day.
-Today we celebrate the 236th birthday of our nation.
+Today we celebrate the nation’s 238th birthday of our nation.

+We’ve planned a full day and evening of activities (see the Festivities page).
 The day starts with breakfast at Highland Engine Co. and continues with the fun-filled Pet Show and children’s games.
-Students’ patriotic art work, judged by artist Sue Fink, will be on display all day and evening.
+Students’ patriotic art work will be on display all day and evening.

-Pony rides will be available on the east side of Rings Pond.
-A pie eating contest will take place at noon.
+The pie eating contest will take place at noon.
 The afternoon will also feature Macaroni the Clown and Sam the Magician.
 Cornwall’s church bells will ring for several minutes at 2 p.m. to recall the way Americans celebrated their independence in 1776.
-And in the evening, a Flag Ceremony will honor America and precede the annual pageant.
+And in the evening, a Flag Ceremony will honor America and precede the annual historical Pageant.

-Music will include the Olson Court Band in the afternoon; thea cappella group, Treble in Paradise, in the evening; and the Cornwall Reunion Band just before the fireworks.
+There will be music in the afternoon and the Cornwall Reunion Band will perform just before the fireworks.

-The Main Street Mile, featuring more than 100 runners, will precede the parade, at 4:30 p.m.
-The parade will include lots of bands and floats.
-The fireworks display will start at 9:30 p.m.
+The Main Street Mile, with as many as 100 runners, will precede the parade, at 4:30 p.m.
+The parade will start at 5 p.m. and include lots of floats and bands.
+The fireworks will start at 9:30 p.m.

 The committee will be selling items all day and night to raise the $35,000 required for the celebration.
 A coin drop will be conducted in the early evening.
-Three rafflesare going on for Yankee tickets, dinners for two and a youth bicycle, courtesy of Vails Gate Cycles.
-We are alsoselling T-shirts, loop-a-lites and water and soda.
+We are conducting raffles for dinners for two and another for two tickets to a Yankees game.
+We are also selling T-shirts (with a photo of the Moodna Creek entering the Hudson River, courtesy of Tom Doyle), loop-a-lites and water and soda.
 All proceeds go toward covering the day’s expenses.
+Thanks to our donors (see Donors page).
 Donations may be sent to: CIDC, P.O.
-Box 542, Cornwall, NY12518.
+Box 542, Cornwall, NY 12518.